ImNotACat6/moove_caampus/moove_rblx; ui api.md

-# moove_caampus; credits
+# moove_rblx; ui api
-Naming guidelines for object names provided in Roblox and other software that moove_rblx incorporates.
+API for ui, ui instances, ui containers, ui functions, and ui events.

 ###### FOLDERS
 The name of a folder should begin with it's parent's name followed by a parameter regarding it's purpose.